SF-2417

 Plain Language

-If a reasonable person interacting with the conversational AI service would believe they are talking to a human, the operator must disclose that the service is AI.
-The disclosure must be made via either a persistent visible disclaimer or a disclaimer appearing at least every three hours of continuous interaction.
-This is a conditional obligation — it triggers only when a reasonable person could be misled.
-Compare to the unconditional minor-specific disclosure in § 554J.2(1), which applies regardless of whether a reasonable person would be misled.
+For all users (not just minors), operators must disclose that their conversational AI service is artificial intelligence when a reasonable person would believe they are interacting with a human.
+The disclosure must be made either via a persistent visible disclaimer or via a disclaimer that appears after every three hours of continuous interaction.
+This is a conditional obligation — it is triggered only when the AI is realistic enough that a reasonable person could be misled.
+Compare to § 554J.2(1), which imposes an unconditional disclosure obligation for minors regardless of whether a reasonable person would be misled.

 Statutory Text